contentedweb/eleventy-forestry-starter/src/pages/about.md

 For hosting, since the site's code is anyway hosted on GitHub and GitHub offers a basic hosting service, it made sense to use GitHub pages to host the site.

-It includes some basic the themes so you can easily change the look and feel of the site.
-Of course since it is all open source and hosted in GitHub you can make more complex styling changes directly in the CSS code and templates.
+The kit includes some basic the themes so you can easily change the look and feel of the site.
+Of course since it is all open source and hosted in GitHub you can make more complex styling changes directly in the CSS code and Eleventy templates.